okta/okta.github.io/_source/_posts/2019-03-12-oauth2-spring-security-guide.md

 layout: blog_post
 title: "A Quick Guide to OAuth 2.0 with Spring Security"
 author: moksamedia
-description: "Learn how to build an OAuth 2.0 Authorization Server with Spring Boot and Spring Security"
+description: "Learn how to build an OAuth 2.0 Authorization Server with Spring Boot and Spring Security."
 tags: [java, spring boot, spring security, oauth2]
 tweets:
 - "Learn how to create an @oauth_2 authorization server with Spring Boot and Spring Security."